GSA/fpki-guides/pages/fpki_piv-i_faq.md

 CERTIFICATE/KEY | MANDATORY or OPTIONAL | DESCRIPTION
 ---|---|---
 Authentication Certificate/Key | Mandatory | Shall be an asymmetric private key supporting user authentication for an interoperable environment, and it is mandatory for each PIV-I Card.
 In addition, the Authentication Key is available only on the contact interface and requires the user to present its PIN to the card.
-Card Authentication Certificate/Key | Mandatory | Shall contain an asymmetric X.509 Certificate for Card Authentication that conforms to the [X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for Personal Identity Verification Interoperable (PIV-I) Cards](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000GmhKAAS&field=File__Body__s); conforms to [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf); and is issued under the PIV-I Card Authentication policy. (*See Note 6*)
+Card Authentication Certificate/Key | Mandatory | Shall contain an asymmetric X.509 Certificate for Card Authentication that conforms to the [X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for Personal Identity Verification Interoperable (PIV-I) Cards](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000GmhKAAS&field=File__Body__s); conforms to [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf); and is issued under the PIV-I Card Authentication policy.
 Digital Signature Certificate/Key | Optional | Asymmetric private key supporting document signing.
-Key Management Certificate/Key | Optional | Asymmetric private key supporting key establishment and transport.
+Key Encipherment Certificate/Key | Optional | Asymmetric private key supporting key establishment and transport.
 This can also be used as an encryption key.
 Card Management Key | Optional | Symmetric key used for card personalization and post-issuance activitites.

->* **NOTE 6:** PIV allows either a symmetric (secret) key or an asymmetric key, but [NIST SP 800-116](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-116.pdf) strongly recommends that agencies use the asymmetric CAK protocol.

 [[Return to Table of Contents]](#table-of-contents)